 If you have questions regarding payment, please contact us at 402.486.4380.

 This section of our web site provides information about dental insurance benefits.
 We want you to understand how dental insurance works and how to make it work best for you.
 You should also understand how the treatment Dr. Vanicek provides works with your dental plan.
-Lincoln Endodontics is a preferred provider for Ameritas, Blue Cross Blue Shield, and Delta Dental of Nebraska.
+Lincoln Endodontics is a preferred provider for Ameritas, Blue Cross Blue Shield, Cigna, and Delta Dental of Nebraska.